Find Dental Assistant Programs and School Reviews.

-Welcome to the premier resource for tomorrow’s professional Dental Assistants and Dental Hygienists.
+Welcome to the premier resource for tomorrow’s professional Dental Assistants.
 [Leer en español].

 Dental Assistant EDU is a comprehensive guide for prospective students looking to inform their career decision process with accurate data.
 You’ll find state-by-state information on local requirements for dental assistants and hygienists, salaries by metropolitan district, chapters of professional associations and full listings of available degree programs by region.